 Can I just call the class method without creating a class object?
 It turns out

 not so intuitive.
-A python class has a special method __call__
+A python class has a special method __call__ that can be

 overridden such that a class object can be invoked just like a function: